 Proposals for support must be made or sponsored by AAFS members, or by non-members who seek the involvement of AAFS specialists/experts.
 Proposals can originate from organizations such as medicolegal institutes, forensic services within police units, humanitarian organizations, or universities involved in teaching forensic science/forensic medicine, but one person should serve as the contact individual.
-All proposals for support will be discussed and evaluated by the International Advisory Council (currently S. Blau, (Australia), S. Cordner (Australia), L. Fondebrider (Argentina), T. Parsons (USA), M. Pollanen (Canada), M. Tidball-Binz (France), D. Ubelaker (USA), and D. Vieira (Portugal).
+All proposals for support will be discussed and evaluated by Chair Steadman and members of the International Advisory Council: S. Blau, (Australia), S. Cordner (Australia), Oren Finnegan (Switzerland), L. Fondebrider (Argentina), M. Pollanen (Canada), M. Tidball-Binz (France), D. Ubelaker (USA), and D. Vieira (Portugal).
 Approved proposals involving requests for equipment will be forwarded to the equipment subcommittee for further evaluation.

 Proposals can include, and are not limited to, support for training, research applied to humanitarian and/or human rights projects, training materials and equipment, advisory services, as well as exchange of expertise, including that provided by AAFS members.
 Proposals may also include requests for access to the Journal of Forensic Sciences and/or the AAFS Annual Meeting Proceedings and support to attend an AAFS Annual Meeting.
 Proposals are especially welcomed that relate to the development of projects within the country of proposal origin.

 Support for travel and per diem expenses, where required, will not exceed the amounts recognized by the U.S. government for the cities involved.
 No requests for salaries will be considered, reflecting the humanitarian, volunteer spirit of this initiative.
 The Center also will not support individual fellowships to study abroad or costs of routine DNA analysis.